ButterBridge/jrcode/src/pages/about/index.md

 path: /about
 ---
 ### The day job
-I teach at Manchester's coding bootcamp, Northcoders.
+My name is Jonny Rathbone and I teach at Manchester's coding bootcamp, Northcoders.
 We put about ten highly capable junior devs out across the north of the UK every two weeks.
 You can read more about Northcoders [here](https://northcoders.com/).

 ### I like messing around with...
 All things JavaScript, but mainly React on the front-end (this site is built with [gatsby](https://www.gatsbyjs.org/)) and Node.js at the back (though this one is on [netlify](https://www.netlify.com/)).
 I've got to know [firebase](https://firebase.google.com/) pretty well too, but mostly PSQL and MongoDB for databases.
 I want to start bringing machine learning to my projects so currently working on assimilating some Python with the hope of getting on top of [tensorflow](https://www.tensorflow.org/).